Jeunese/jeunese.github.io/docs/ux-writing.md

 **Language.**

-- Use a language that encourages the user to come back or try again.
+- Use language that encourages the user to come back or try again.
-- Use plain language; avoid referring to implementation details.
+- Use plain words; avoid referring to implementation details.
-- Avoid negative words (for example, instead of "The form contains *errors*", try "Please enter a valid postcode").
+- Avoid negative words (for example, instead of "The form contains *errors*", try "Enter a valid postcode").

 **Tone.**
 -  Don't blame the user.